 Valuation for capital-intensive industries

-The EV-to-EBITDA (enterprise value-to-EBITDA) multiple is a good measure of valuation for capital-intensive industries.
+The EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple is a good valuation measure for capital-intensive industries.
 It helps investors compare companies with varying capital structures.